cemu-project/cemu_graphic_packs/botw.md

 Disable GPUFenceSkip in game profile and in FPS++, and manually enable it via Cemuhook.

-### The clouds are facing another direction
+### The clouds are facing another direction/I'm on AMD and the lights are circles

 ![](https://cdn.discordapp.com/attachments/207547103726010368/372204003649388554/unknown.png)

-There is no current fix towards this issue.

-### I'm on AMD and the lights are circles

 ![](https://cdn.discordapp.com/attachments/207547103726010368/372205190901792778/unknown.png)

 There is no current fix towards this issue.